-Storytelling is a powerful tool, and quite frankly, we need more of it.
-Sure, it can be intimidating and vulnerable, but what we gain through the process and letting go of what we always held so closely can be what heals us the most.
-When we make the choice to speak up about our struggles, we’re no longer allowing them to have any power over us.
-We are, in turn, setting free what has always made us feel trapped, and we’re gaining control over what we never felt in control of.
+Storytelling is a powerful tool, and quite frankly, we need more of it in the recovery community.
+Sure, it can be intimidating and vulnerable, but letting go of what we always held so closely can be what heals us the most.
+When we choose to speak up about our struggles, we’re no longer allowing them to have any power over us.
+In turn, we are setting free what has always made us feel trapped, and we’re gaining control over what we never felt in control of.

-Whether your story includes a life of addiction, alcoholism, mental illness, disordered eating, suicide or something else, there is always at least one person who is going to find value in what you have to say.
-By telling our stories, we are letting others know that it’s okay to be honest about who we were, who we are, and who we have the potential of becoming.
+Whether your story includes a life of drug addiction, alcoholism, mental health disorders<, eating disorders, suicide or something else, there is always at least one person who will find value in what you have to say.
+By telling our stories, we are letting others know that it’s okay to be honest about who we were, who we are, and who we can become.
 We cannot keep pretending that we have it together.
-By speaking our truth, we’re giving permission to anyone who has stayed quiet, to finally speak up.
+By speaking our truth, we’re giving permission to anyone who has stayed quiet to finally speak up.
 Being vulnerable should always be seen as a strength, and never something to be ashamed of.

 The life you’re living is worth talking about.
 Your story is yours to share.
 Own it!